forax/weather-alert/README.md

 # weather-alert
-A repository demonstrating how to use value type on a real example
+A repository demonstrating how to use value types on a real example

 There are 3 versions:
 1. identity (good old) classes